BrainObjects/BrainObjectDocs/10-Related_Projects.md

 The SwiftNIO framework basically targets:

- - a modern access to sockets … and lot level byte transport protocols
+ - a modern access to sockets … and low level byte transport protocols

 As the core design building blocks it is (seems to be?) providing: